sugarlabs/musicblocks/guide/README.md

 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide/rhythm6.svg'</img>

-These stacks of rhythms can be used to define rhythmic patterns in the *Matrix*.
+These stacks of rhythms can be used to define rhythmic patterns used with the *Pitch-time Matrix* block.

 3. Musical Modes
 ----------------